29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 3. In this PeTa, we did a Google Form on trigonometric functions and then we had to solve problems about limits, piecewise functions, and etc. on paper.

 #### **4th Quarter**

+1. In this mini task, we were grouped into a breakout room, this time not in random.
+And we looked into problems about limits of trigo functions.
+2. In this mini task, we were grouped into breakout rooms again, and we kind of sticked to the same team, plus Caryll since she was usually alone (afaik).
+This time, we solved problems about derivatives of functions, right after we learned some basic differentiating.
+3. In this PeTa, we answered a marathon of problems on the book regarding finding the derivatives of functions.

 ### How may the skills that you have developed in this Performance Task be of help to you in your future career?
 #### **3rd Quarter**